 If you’ve ever tried to sell a home, you know that the kitchen is a feature that can either make or break the transaction.
 We’re referring to the oven here, not a farm sink or a pantry full of cabinets.

-I’m sure that more than one couple has fallen in love with a house but was unable to make an offer because the wife would not consider the possibility of a house with an electric oven.
+I’m sure that more than one couple has fallen in love with a house but could not make an offer because the wife would not consider the possibility of a home with an electric oven.

 What is the difference between a gas oven and an electric oven?